plainquire/plainquire/README.md

 ## Enumerations

 `Enum` values can be filtered by it's numeric representation as well as by it's name.

-When filtering using `Contains` the filter values are expanded ('~male' filters for 'male as well as 'female').
+When filtering using `Contains` the filter values are expanded ("~male" filters for `male` as well as `female`).

-# Using with MVC controllers
+# Using With MVC Controllers

-## Model binding
+## Model Binding

 Model binding for MVC controllers is supported